trent234/configs/notes.md

 go is gopls and installed via yarn / installed when vim-go in installed see here for details on that: https://octetz.com/docs/2019/2019-04-24-vim-as-a-go-ide/
-the c server is still WIP . npm? rein in all the package managers?
+the c server is still WIP . npm? rein in all the package managers? no.
 see here for a good place to start to add new lang servers:
 https://github.com/neoclide/coc.nvim/wiki/Language-servers#bash